Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 ![Frame Fixed Length](assets/FrameLength.png)

 Change the payload size to the size you need.
-Then click the **Generate** button to create the radio support files for the project.
+Then click the **Generate** button to create the radio support files for the project and rebuild the Simplicity Studio project.

 ## Useful pin configurations